John Wallis: Wallis as a cryptographer

-While employed as lady Vere's chaplain in 1642 Wallis was given an enciphered letter about the fall of chichester which he managed to decipher within two hours.
+While employed as Lady Vere's chaplain in 1642, Wallis was given an enciphered letter about the fall of Chichester which he managed to decipher within two hours.
 This started his career as a cryptographer.
 He was a moderate supporter of the Parliamentarian side in the First English Civil War and therefore worked as a decipherer of intercepted correspondence for the Parliamentarian leaders.
-For his services he was rewarded with the Livings of St. Gabriel and St. Martin's in London.
+For his services, he was rewarded with the Livings of St. Gabriel and St. Martin's in London.

-Because of his Parliamentarian sympathies Wallis was not employed as a cryptographer after the Stuart Restoration, but after the Glorious Revolution he was sought out by Lord Nottingham and frequently employed to decipher encrypted intercepted correspondence, though he thought that he was not always adequately rewarded for his work.
+Because of his Parliamentarian sympathies, Wallis was not employed as a cryptographer after the Stuart Restoration; after the Glorious Revolution, he was sought out by Lord Nottingham and frequently employed to decipher encrypted intercepted correspondence, though he thought that he was not always adequately rewarded for his work.
 (Note: Smith quotes his sometimes acrimonious letters to Nottingham and others.)
 King William III from 1689 also employed Wallis as a cryptographer, sometimes almost on a daily basis.
 Couriers would bring him letters to be decrypted and waited in front of his study for the product.
 The king took a personal interest in Wallis' work and well-being as witnessed by a letter he sent to Dutch Grand pensionary Anthonie Heinsius in 1689.

-In these early days of the Williamite reign directly obtaining foreign intercepted letters was a problem for the English, as they did not have the resources of foreign Black Chambers as yet, but allies like the Elector of Brandenburg without their own Black Chambers occasionally made gifts of such intercepted correspondence, like the letter of king Louis XIV of France to king John III Sobieski of Poland that king William in 1689 used to cause a crisis in French-Polish diplomatic relations.
+In these early days of the Williamite reign, directly obtaining foreign intercepted letters was a problem for the English, as they did not have the resources of foreign Black Chambers as yet, but allies like the Elector of Brandenburg without their own Black Chambers occasionally made gifts of such intercepted correspondence, like the letter of king Louis XIV of France to king John III Sobieski of Poland that king William in 1689 used to cause a crisis in French-Polish diplomatic relations.
 He was quite open about it and Wallis was rewarded for his role.
 But Wallis became nervous that the French might take action against him.

 Wallis' relationship with the German mathematician Gottfried Wilhelm Leibniz was cordial.
 But Leibniz also had cryptographic interests and tried to get Wallis to divulge some of his trade secrets, which Wallis declined to do as a matter of patriotic principle.